-Daily health check-ins will not be required of students prior to arriving at school.
-MUHS encourages students, parents and employees to monitor their health.
+MUHS encourages students, parents, and employees to monitor their health.
 Those who are experiencing COVID symptoms should stay home and return to school once symptom-free for 24 hours, regardless of vaccination status.
-Symptoms which do not necessitate absence from school include those commonly experienced by the individual, such as seasonal allergies or other regular health symptoms.
-In any case that a student tests positive for COVID-19, he or his parent must inform the School Nurse as soon as possible to be directed regarding the necessary period of quarantine.
-In most cases, this will be 10 days after symptoms appeared or a positive test and no fever without fever reducing medication for at least 24 hours and improvement in any other symptoms.
+Symptoms that do not necessitate absence from school include those commonly experienced by the individual, such as seasonal allergies or other regular health symptoms.
+In any case that a student tests positive for COVID-19, he or his parent must inform the School Nurse as soon as possible to be directed regarding the necessary period of isolation.
+In most cases, this will be 5 days after symptoms appeared or a positive test and no fever without fever-reducing medication for at least 24 hours and improvement in any other symptoms.

-MUHS reserves the right to adjust, expand or remove any of these policies before or during the 2021-2022 school year.
+MUHS reserves the right to adjust, expand or remove any of these policies.